Explain why the French Revolution began with the storming of the Bastille.

 In detail, for those interested!

-The consequences of the storming of the Bastille on the outbreak of the French Revolution.
+The political and symbolic impact of the storming of the Bastille on the French Revolution.

 Did you know?